montevideo-tech/videojs-cmcd/README.md

 ### `<script>` Tag

 This is the simplest case.
-Get the script in whatever way you prefer and include the plugin _after_ you include [video.js][videojs], so that the `videojs` global is available.
+Get the script in whichever way you prefer and include the plugin _after_ you include [video.js][videojs], so that the `videojs` global is available.

 ```html
 <script src="//path/to/video.min.js"></script>